 Wondering how to deal with a difficult mother-in-law?
 Maybe your fiancé's mother insists on a church wedding when you two would rather say your vows on the beach.
 Maybe she wants to be included in every pre-wedding party, even when you've made it clear your bachelorette weekend is just for your close girlfriends.
-Perhaps she just generally has an opinion about everything from the food to your dress to the song you've chosen for your first dance.
+Perhaps, she just generally has an opinion on everything from the food to your dress to the song you've chosen for your first dance.

-1. Talk Openly and Honestly with Your Fiancé
+1. Talk Openly and Honestly With Your Fiancé

 While you may come off as being overly sensitive, stay calm and persuade your partner to see things from your perspective so that the two of you become acquainted with being on the same team.
 The easiest way to do that is to position the conversation as though you want to make things better, for both you and your future mother-in-law.

 Encourage your S.O. to have a conversation with his or her mom to express happiness in your relationship and excitement for the future.
-This is also a great opportunity to express gratitude for the role she played in childhood and how she'll continue to be important.
+This is also a great opportunity to express gratitude for the role she played in your partner's childhood, and how she'll continue to be important.
 Let her know that celebrating the two of you as a couple is what will make him or her happy.

-Even though your partner left home years ago and hasn't been "her baby" for quite some time, her child's wedding is still a milestone for her, and recognizing the weight of that milestone will go a long way in tempering her emotions leading up to the wedding.
+Even though your partner left home years ago and hasn't been "her baby" for quite some time, her child's wedding is still a major milestone for her, and recognizing the weight of that milestone will go a long way in tempering her emotions leading up to the wedding.
 Plus, it might allow her to begin accepting you as important in not only her child's life but in hers as well.

-2. Understand that Emotions Create Tension
+2. Understand That Emotions Create Tension

 3. Be Firm in Your Vision, But Still Include Your MIL in the Planning